enjaku4/rabarber/README.md

 ```rb
 Rabarber::Role.rename(:admin, :administrator)
 ```
+The first argument is the old name, and the second argument is the new name.
 This will rename the role and return `true`.
 If a role with the new name already exists, it will return `false`.

 The method won't rename the role if it is assigned to any user.
 To force the rename, use the method with `force: true` argument:
 ```rb